splunk/public-o11y-docs/alerts-detectors-notifications/detector-options.rst

 Delay settings
 ====================

 Detectors in Splunk Observability Cloud run on a regular time interval, known as the detector resolution.
-Each time a detector runs, it evaluates a condition to determine if an alert will be fired.
+Each time a detector runs, it evaluates its condition to determine if an alert will be fired.

 Because many metric time series (MTS) can be included in a single detector, the analytics engine keeps track of the lag for known MTS, attempting to make sure that the all known MTS will be included.
 While most MTS have little delay, a detector evaluate its condition up to 15 minutes late if data points are regularly delayed.

-You can let the analytics engine determine the time to run the computation, or you can control the delay manually with :strong:`Min Delay` and :strong:`Max Delay` settings.
+It is best practice to let the engine determine the time to run the computation, but you can also control the delay manually with :strong:`Min Delay` and :strong:`Max Delay` settings.

 Min delay
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^